cspablocortez/jekyll-gitbook/_pages/02-philosophy.md

 ## Up up and Away

-In the field of aviation, we went from aeroplanes during the turn of the century to landing on the moon in the span of a generation.
+In the field of aviation, we went from testing aeroplanes at the turn of the century to landing on the moon in the span of a generation.
 How is that possible?
 To understand the quick pace of technology we have to study the philosophical, social, and historical forces that push and pull upon it, sending it down various (seemingly unrelated) paths.
 The aim of this book is to help its reader follow these paths equipped not with all the answers, but with the tools to ask the right questions.